 When you are traveling you encounter many situations that are out of your control, like a power cut of indefinite time, or natural disasters like a volcano ash cloud that prevent you from continuing your journey.

 Resisting this situation with lots of aversions is not helping at all so you might as well surrender to it, enjoy yourself in the meanwhile and wait for things to change in their own time.
 In everyday life we also sometimes hit a wall and rather than exhausting ourselves by trying to make a doorway where there simply isn’t one, it’s easier to just wait for a door to open.
 Everything changes and nothing lasts forever.

 7. Don’t follow other people’s footsteps but find your own path

-Experience taught me that this isn’t a good idea as I soon realised that they were also just stumbling along not necessarily knowing the easiest path to take.
-Seeing the analogy to real life was a powerful realisation for me.
-Everyone is just stumbling along trying to find their way so it’s better to walk your own way and trip over your own pitfalls than over someone else’s.
+Experience taught me that this isn’t a good idea as I soon realized that they were also just stumbling along not necessarily knowing the easiest path to take.
+Seeing the analogy to real life was a powerful realization for me.
+Everyone is just stumbling along trying to find their way so it’s better to walk your own way and trip over your own pitfalls than over someone else`s.

 8. Price and value are two different things

 Some of our best experiences didn’t cost anything and sometimes we paid a lot of money for very disappointing experiences.
 It doesn’t have to be expensive to be great and it’s the simple things in life that often provide us with the most valuable experiences.
 Try to find them and do them more often.

 You can be on a beautiful island surrounded by natural beauty and have a horrible time if your mind is plagued by negative thoughts and feelings.
 Equally, you can be suffering from ‘Montezuma’s Revenge’ in a cold, dark, horrible place in the middle of a rainy cloud forest and feel full of love because you are in a positive state of mind.